OFFICIAL RULES AND ACCIDENT WAIVER

 Participation / Eligibility

-Participation in the Limit Out Performance Marine Big Bass, Pro/Am, and Shootout Tournaments constitutes each contestant’s understanding of the full and unconditional agreement to and acceptance of these Official Rules.
+Participation in the Limit Out Performance Marine Shootout Tournaments constitutes each contestant’s understanding of the full and unconditional agreement to and acceptance of these Official Rules.
 Contestants must obey all State, Federal and local fishing and safety laws.
 The Tournament Director reserves the right to disqualify any contestants that are determined to be in violation of any term contained in these Official Rules.
 Interpretation of these rules will be left exclusively to the Tournament Director.
 Decisions of the Tournament Director are final in all matters and are not subject to appeal.
 At the sole discretion of the Tournament Director, entry may be refused to any individuals for any reason.
-Protests must be made in writing within 15 minutes of the official check-in time.
+Protests must be made in writing within 15 minutes of the official check‐in time.
 Participants must provide their own equipment including, without limitation, fishing equipment and boat; all subject to the restrictions contained in these Official Rules.

 All contestants must have in their possession a valid Washington State freshwater fishing license and boater’s card.
-Any angler under the age of 18 must have their parent or guardian signature on a release of liability. *Exception – For the Pro/Am, anglers must be 16 years or older in order to participate with a signed release of liability from the parent.
+Any angler under the age of 18 must have their parent or guardian signature on a release of liability.

 Registration/Drivers Meeting Information for all tournaments